Day Old Speckled Sussex Baby Chicks

 Chicks hatching February to August.

-Production: The Speckled Sussex is usually thought of as a good layer, laying an admirable number of eggs - about 200 per year.
-The Speckled Sussex makes excellent meat birds as well.
+Production: The Speckled Sussex is usually thought of as a good layer, laying an admirable number of brown eggs - about 200 per year.
+The hens of this breed are not broody.
+The Speckled Sussex makes an excellent meat bird and sports a white skin color.

 History: The Sussex is an ancient breed, believed to have originated in England around the time of the Roman conquest.
 There are many varieties, but the Speckled Sussex is one of the prettiest and most popular.

 Until the introduction and burgeoning popularity of the modern Cornish Cross, the Sussex was the most popular breed for meat in England.
-It does have white skin, which is often not appealing to consumers in the United States.
+It's white skin is often not appealing to consumers in the United States.

 Colors: Dark, mahogany-colored feathers with bright white speckles cover the entire body.
 A bright red comb and wattle give the bird a cheerful, alert appearance.
 They also have white legs and feet in addition to the white skin.